halfasecond/geneva/README.md

 # Geneva

-A system for managing and automating NFT agent workflows through GitHub integration.
+A system / approach for managing and training agentic A.I.
+NFTs using agile methodology.

 ## Overview